COVESA/dlt-daemon/doc/dlt_for_developers.md

 This example gives an overview of DLT usage inside an application by using a minimal code example.
 Detailed information about the API can be found later in this document.
-Please note that for backwards compatibility also the legacy #include statement `<dlt.h>` is supported.
-Using it for new code is not recommended, though.

 ```
 #include <dlt/dlt.h>